 Following a review of regional geophysical and geochemical data over the Paterson project approximately fifty IOCG targets have been identified in the broader region, with around half in ground held by Greatland.
 The setting of these licences is on the western margin of a Proterozoic basin which ranges in depth from less than 100m below surface to more than 400m below surface.

 Historically, several of these targets have been subject to initial first-pass work and show promise at hosting mineralisation as seen at Havieron.
 The geophysical signature of these targets is very similar to that at Havieron.
 Basement rocks of the basin are predominantly calcareous rich sandstones intruded by several late stage granitic bodies exploiting basin margin faults which have also provided a focus for ore fluids.
 Basement rocks do not outcrop and Greatland intends to employ modern geophysical and geochemical methods to define targets prior to drill testing.

 The Black Hills licence lies 30 km east of the large Telfer gold mine (27m oz).
 Covering 25 square kilometres it sits adjacent to the Company’s Havieron exploration licence.
 The Black Hills licence is regarded as having high potential to host gold deposits similar to Telfer.
 There has been a reasonable amount of historical exploration work at Black Hills with several discrete zones of mineralisation identified over 5km of strike.
-Previous work by Newcrest Limited has outlined several zones of gold mineralisation in rocks equivalent to those of the large Telfer gold deposit (27m oz) which lies 30km to the west.
 Rock chip samples have returned up to 90g/t gold, and commonly 20g/t gold, with free (visible) gold in places.
 Drill intercepts include 3m at 9.14g/t gold from 26m downhole (incl.
 1m at 21.2g/t from 27m (CBR073)), 1m at 10.0g/t gold from 16m (CBH138), 1m at 4.93g/t from 12m (CBH071) and 1m at 3.12g/t from 37m (NBH004).
 Historical drill spacing appears quite broad with holes at least 400m apart, some up to 600m.
-Additional work by the Company will include compilation of historical data, surface geochemistry, ground geophysics and RC drilling.

 Gold prospects identified to date extend from Black Hills into the north western parts of the Havieron licence.
 Proterozoic sandstone and carbonate rocks of the Yeneena Group formations are present, including the Telfer Formation, in a domal structure which is the equivalent geology to that of the large Telfer gold deposit (27m oz) located 30km to the west.